Fertility Support • Pregnancy • Postpartum

 I am available to offer safe and therapeutic pregnancy massage, labor support massage instruction, postpartum massage, and newborn massage instruction.
 The Nurturing the Mother® program includes massage for each trimester and relief for the common discomforts the mother may be experiencing.
 I am also trained in Labor Support Massage, in which I can train the mother’s partner how to give massage throughout the labor.
 As the mother returns to her pre-pregnancy state, my postpartum massage techniques will aid in the realignment and the recovery of her body.
 I can also offer guidance to new parents to give newborn massage.

-Research has shown that pregnancy massage strengthens the decreases blood pressure, decreases stress hormones, SHORTENS LABOR TIME, and helps restore the body in the postpartum phase.
+Research has shown that pregnancy massage decreases blood pressure, decreases stress hormones, SHORTENS LABOR TIME, and helps restore the body in the postpartum phase.
 This research is documented by the Touch Research Institute of Miami, Florida and the work of Tiffany Fields, PhD.

 Gentle and nurturing, this massage focuses on the needs of the mother.
 Massage can relieve the discomforts associated with pregnancy.
 It increases the mother’s awareness to her areas of tension.
 Massage enhances the relaxation experience.
 This is an important practice before the birth experience.